inessa-spatial-analysis/inessa-spatial-analysis.github.io/projects.md

 [Raw Demand Data] ──> [Spatial Clustering] ──> [Network Optimization] ──> [Final Site Coordinates and Service area] (Socio-demographics)      (DBSCAN)              (Linear Programming)           (Strategic Locations)
 ```
-**Results**
-- Interactive maps with recommended locations and coverage
-- Economic model

 ### The Challenge II: Site Selection in  (Israel & Russia) based on historic data
 The company wanted to expand into new cities but didn't know where exactly to open new warhouses to maximise potential demand.